SanCrystal/Tru-Elect/README.md

 `Deployment on a faster network`
 - Deployment on polygon for speed, gas fees & optimization.

-`Upload Stakeholders & mint`
+`Upload Voters & mint`
 - Batch upload voter addresses.
 - A certain amount of tokens are minted to voters during upload.
 - Ability to restrict the voting power of voters to only those who have a token.

 `Setup elections and compile votes`
-- Restrict the power to set up and compile votes to only the chairman and electoral board.
+- Restrict the power to set up and compile votes to only the election committee head and electoral board.
 - Ability to set up multiple elections at the same time.
 - Restrict the ability for anyone who isn't a registered voter to vote.
 - Ability for eligible voters to vote for candidates in different election categories simultaneously.